-Our nation’s capital is awash in family-friendly and free things to do, including all of the city’s famous monuments, as well as the 16 museums of the Smithsonian system and the National Zoo, home to those adorable giant pandas.
-All of which makes Washington, D.C. a great choice for a cheap family vacation.
+Washington DC, the capital of the United States of America, is awash in family-friendly and free things to do.
+Some are all about history, but many others are pure fun for kids and their adults.
+Among the best free things to do in Washington DC: Visit the city’s famous monuments, the 16 museums of the Smithsonian system and the National Zoo, home to those adorable giant pandas.

 The John F. Kennedy Center for the Performing Arts offers free concerts or performances every night at 6 p.m. on the Millennium Stage.

-10. Walk among living butterflies at the National Museum of Natural History’s Butterfly Pavilion (only free on Tuesdays and timed-entry tickets are required.
-Get them at the Butterfly Pavilion box office beginning at 10 a.m. each Tuesday).
+While the National Museum of Natural History is always free, the butterfly exhibit is only free on Tuesdays and timed-entry tickets are required.
+Get them at the Butterfly Pavilion box office beginning at 10 a.m. each Tuesday.

-12. Go fly a kite next to the Washington Monument for a great family photo.
+Head to park land around the Washington Monument for a great family photo.